 Sexual Harassment means unwelcome behavior or conduct (physical, verbal, written, electronic) that is directed at someone because of that person's sex or gender, and that meets any of the following definitions;

 1. "Quid Pro Quo" Harassment.
-A District employee explicitly or implicitly conditions the provision of an aid, beneft, or service of the District on an individual's participation in unwelcome sexual conduct; OR
+A District employee explicitly or implicitly conditions the provision of aid, benefit, or service of the District on an individual's participation in unwelcome sexual conduct; OR

 2. Hostile Educational/Work Environment.
 Unwelcome conduct determined by a reasonable person to be so severe, pervasive, and objectively offensive that it effectively denies a person equal access to the District's education program or activity; OR

 3. Sexual Assault.
-An offense that meets the definition any one of the following offenses:
+An offense that meets the definition of any one of the following offenses:

 -Incest: sexual intercourse between persons who are related to each other within the degrees wherein marriage is prohibited by law; or